 There are many new and refurbished hostels in Europe with fantastic facilities and in great locations.

-Great for larger groups and ideally suited for younger visitors, hostels offer a relaxed and friendly atmosphere for school groups.
+Great for larger groups and ideally suited for younger visitors, hostels offer a relaxed and friendly atmosphere for school groups and often have great communal areas for your group to spend time together in.

 It's much cheaper to pre-book dinners at your hostel or hotel rather than eating out.

-For lunch, rather than risk ending up in a cafe or restaurant with tourist prices, it’s a good idea to pre-book packed lunches for the group which are excellent value.
+For lunch, rather than risk ending up in a cafe or restaurant with tourist prices, it’s a good idea to pre-book packed lunches for the group which are excellent value value and offered as a service by many accommodation centres.

 Choosing your activities carefully could save you £20, £50, £100 per person.